regfunkid/reg-more-foods/.github/ISSUE_TEMPLATE/create-a-bug-report.md

 ---
 name: Create a Bug Report
 about: Found an issue or a bug?
 Use this form to explain what happened.
-title: 'Bug Report: '
+title: 'Bug Report: (Write text here)'
-labels: bug, suggestion
+labels: bug
 assignees: regfunkid

 ---